Mauryn24/alx_capstone_project/README.md

 ### 2. Workout Logging

 - *Description:* Users can keep track of their fitness activities by logging their workouts, which can include cardio, strength training, and flexibility exercises.
+Users can input the exercise name, sets, reps, duration taken and calories burned

 - *Interaction:* Users can manually enter their workouts and enter information about the length, type, and intensity of their exercises.
 <br>